 Places to Look at First for a Bug Out Location

 Some of the best areas to bug out:

-The pacific northwest which typically has decent amounts of vegetation, animals and natural water supplies.
+The pacific northwest typically has decent vegetation, animals, and natural water supplies.

 The Appalachian mountains are another area that would be good.